Skip to content

 • No dedicated iGaming product.
 Adyen treats gambling as MCC 7995, same as any other merchant category.
 No responsible gaming tools, no deposit limit APIs, no self-exclusion integration, no player wallet.
 Nuvei built all of this for gambling specifically.
 Your gambling operation competes for product attention with Uber rides and Netflix subscriptions.

 • $1M minimum monthly volume, $5-15k setup fee, 12-24 month contract lock-in.
 The highest barriers to entry in our database.
-Solidgate charges no setup with no minimum volume.
-NOWPayments onboards same day from zero.
+BridgerPay runs on monthly subscription with no minimum volume, and NOWPayments onboards same day from zero.
 Adyen is only accessible to established enterprise operators.

 • 4-8 week onboarding for high-risk accounts.
 The slowest in our database.
 If a competitor launches in your market next month, you cannot spin up Adyen payments to match.
-Solidgate does 1-3 days.
-Even Nuvei with its compliance requirements is faster.
+BridgerPay deploys in days, and even Nuvei with its compliance requirements is faster.

-• No meaningful iGaming platform connectors.
-EveryMatrix and Bragg Gaming are listed but independently unverified.
+• Limited iGaming platform connectors.
+EveryMatrix partnership is confirmed (listed on everymatrix.com).
+Bragg Gaming listed but unverified.
 No SoftSwiss, no Slotegrator, no NuxGame.
 Nuvei has 6 verified iGaming platform integrations.
-Custom API work for every platform integration adds weeks and engineering cost.
+Custom API work for most platform integrations adds weeks and engineering cost.

 • Fees look cheap at 0.6% + interchange but the real all-in cost for gambling is 2.5-3.5%.
 Interchange for MCC 7995 is elevated by card networks.
 Rolling reserve of 3-8% for 3-6 months locks up capital.
 EUR 25 per chargeback fee adds up.
 FX markup of 0.3-0.8% on cross-border transactions stacks on top.
 The transparency is real but the total cost is not low.